projectara/greybus-spec/source/operations.rst

 Greybus Operation Status
 ------------------------

+Table :num:`table-connection-status-values` defines the Greybus Operation status values.

+The Greybus Operation status shall be determined by checking the status field of the Greybus Operation Message Header of the Response as described in Table :num:`table-operation-message-header`.

-A Protocol can define its own status values if needed.
-These status values shall lie within the range defined by the "(Reserved for Protocol use)" table entry in Table :num:`table-connection-status-values`.
-Every status byte with a MSB set to one other than 0xff is a valid Protocol status value.
+A :ref:`Connection Protocol <greybus-connection-protocols>` can define its own status values in its Response payload if required.
+These status values shall be interpreted only by its respective protocol handler.

 .. figtable::
     :nofig: